 Using online content

-Providing internet content
+Providing online content to students

 If you want to provide students with a copy of material from the internet via Nuku you can do so under section 44A of the Copyright Act so long as the work: